endiesworld/PortfoiloPage/readMe.txt

 // first commit made on 11/10/2019.
 This project is no where near completion on the day of this commit.
-   However, commit has to be made to enable change/progress tracking, abd to justify my long stay away from making further contribution to my last, repo(memoryGame), this period which was used to familiarise my self with backend knowledge using Java with Spring Boot framework.
+   However, commit has to be made to enable change/progress tracking, and to justify my long stay away from making further contribution to my last, repo(memoryGame).
+This long period,was used to familiarise myself with backend knowledge using Java with Spring Boot framework.